-My trip to Costa Rica was part of my Tropical Ecology and Conservation field studies class while enrolled in the Master's program in Environmental Studies at Antioch University New England.
+I traveled to Costa Rica as part of my Tropical Ecology and Conservation field studies class while enrolled in the Master's program in Environmental Studies at Antioch University New England.
 The commentary below is lifted from a trip report I wrote for NatureScapes.Net shortly after my return home:

 Everything I have ever heard from those who have been to Costa Rica has been overwhelmingly positive, and after having just spent two weeks there as a student participant in a graduate level class on Tropical Ecology and Conservation, I can easily understand why.